mdsumner/gdal-r-python/positron/orphaned-positron-guide.md

   server versions is the bigger concern.
 - If "Discovering interpreters" gets stuck, try: kill orphans → clean sockets → reload window.
+- **Never open `~` (home directory) as your workspace.** The file watcher will attempt to recursively index everything under `~`, causing the extension host and file watcher to thrash at 100% CPU.
+This blocks interpreter discovery and makes the console unresponsive.
+Always open a specific project directory instead.
+  If you need to do system-level work, use a plain SSH terminal session.
 - **Rebooting the VM** kills all orphaned processes (they are not registered as systemd services), and clears sockets in `/run/user/` (which is a tmpfs).
 However, it does **not** remove old server versions in `~/.positron-server/bin/` or stale